joshicola/gear-building-gui/README.md

 See notes below for current and proposed functionality.

 This project is build in PyQt5, a platform-independent gui framework.
-Build on any deploy on every.
+Build on any operating system, deploy on every operating system.
 The PyQt5 framework is available through both both conda and pip installers.

 ## Current Functionality